UST Quadricentennial Celebration: Velada Tomasina and Mass for Departed Thomasians (January 25, 2012)

+Kumpisalang Bayan, Eucharistic Celebration, 40,000 Voices, and Fireworks Display (January 27, 2012)

+On the last day of the Quadricentennial Jubilee, the University held a Kumpisalang Bayan, where priests were available to administer the Sacrament of Reconciliation, a prerequisite for obtaining the plenary indulgence.
+Confessions were held at the open field and P. Noval covered court.
+Following the Kumpisalan, the Eucharistic Celebration began with an entrance procession from the Santisimo Rosario Parish to the UST Grandstand.
+The Mass was presided over by José S. Palma, Archbishop of Cebu, President of the Catholic Bishops' Conference of the Philippines, and alumnus of the University.
+Lingayen-Dagupan Archbishop Socrates Villegas, Vice President of the CBCP, gave the homily.
+Members of the Catholic Bishops' Conference of the Philippines, Dominican fathers, and priests-alumni concelebrated during the Mass.
+The University also listened to the message of then recently-installed Archbishop of Manila, Luis Antonio Tagle, and the address of thanks by Fr.
+Rolando de la Rosa, OP.
+Palma, who occupied the papal chair made for John Paul II in 1995, imparted the Apostolic Blessing with plenary indulgence.

+Following the Eucharistic Celebration, students of the University serenaded the Thomasian Community with various sacred and secular songs, dubbed as 40,000 Voices for UST.
+Following the singing of the Quadricentennial Hymn and the UST Hymn, a ten-minute pyromusical display entitled Chariots of Fire took place, where fireworks came simultaneously from the Arch of the Centuries, Main Building, Santisimo Rosario Parish, and UST Grandstand, all declared National Treasures of the University.
+The pyrotechnics team were led by Thomasian Alumni Don Miguel Villarosa and John Oliver Zeng of Dragon Fireworks Inc. The Neo-centennial Grand Variety show, where Thomasian celebrities performed, was the final part of the University's Closing of the Quadricentennial.

 International recognition

 Holy See's recognition

 With UST being a pontifical university, Pope Benedict XVI was invited, and sent a special envoy, though he did not attend.

 The pope declared a Jubilee year from January 2011 until January 2012, coinciding with the university's quadricentennial.
 The pope arranged to deliver a recorded video on January 28, feast day of St. Thomas Aquinas, and a thanksgiving mass was to be held.

 In December 2010, the Roman Catholic Church's Apostolic Penitentiary allowed in a decree Archbishop Cardinal Gaudencio Rosales to bestow a papal blessing carrying a plenary indulgence in the Jubilee Mass held on January 24, 2011.

 Upon the request of rector Rolando dela Rosa, a separate decree also granted plenary indulgences to participants.

 Commemoration and memorabilia

 A 200-peso bill with the UST Quadricentennial logo and Philippine postage stamps featuring UST landmarks and symbols.